3 Jan 2025·Department for Science, Innovation and Technology·Answered

 9 Dec 2024·Department for Science, Innovation and Technology·Answered

-AskedInnovation and Technology, whether he has had discussions with businesses on the Government's approach to research into (a) space weather and (b) its consequences since July 2024.
+AskedInnovation and Technology, what discussions he has had with the Medical Research Council on its approach to supporting research into space weather and its consequences since July 2024.